danielscholl-osdu/indexer/provider/indexer-gc/README.md

 # Indexer Service

-os-indexer-gcp is a [Spring Boot](https://spring.io/projects/spring-boot) service that is responsible for indexing Records that enable the `os-search` service to execute OSDU R2 domain searches against Elasticsearch.
+Indexer-gc is a [Spring Boot](https://spring.io/projects/spring-boot) service that is responsible for indexing Records that enable the `search` service to execute OSDU R2 domain searches against Elasticsearch.

 ## Table of Contents <a name="TOC"></a>

 * [Getting started](#Getting-started)
 * [Mappers](#Mappers)
 * [Settings and Configuration](#Settings-and-Configuration)